alexeagleson/creature-sim/README.md

 # creature-sim
-Living creature simulation using Javascript with Node
+TurnTaking creature simulation using Javascript with Node